Checklist for applications for clinical trials with medical devices

 2. Requirements for clinical trial plan

-Your protocol should contain the following information:
+Your protocol must include the following information:

-1. Original title of the trial
+1. Original Title of the Trial

-2. Description and classification of the equipment
+2. Description and Classification of the Device

-3. Information about the manufacturer, or the EU authorized representative and importers
+3. Information about the Manufacturer, or the EU-authorized Representative and Importers

 4. Purpose

-3. If a previous trial is being repeated, justify why
+3. If a previous trial is being repeated, justify why.

 5. Method

-2. The practical implementation, investigations and scope
+2. The practical implementation, investigations, and scope.

-5. Start and duration of the trial
+4. Start and Duration of the Trial

-1. Inclusion criteria
+1. Inclusion Criteria

-2. Exclusion criteria
+2. Exclusion Criteria

 Describe:

-1. Which and how much material
+1. What and how much material

-2. What purpose
+2. The purpose

-See the Biobank Guide, section 5.2:
+See the Biobank Guidelines, Section 5.2:

-4. How long and what is the purpose of the storage?
+4. The duration and purpose of storage?

 If project material is sent abroad:

-5. Which country and with what purpose
+5. Which country and for what purpose

 If project material is imported:

-1. You must state that the data protection regulation and data protection law are complied with.
-Note that it is the responsibility of the sponsor or trial responsible to ensure that data protection rules are complied with in connection with the processing of personal data in the project.
-There may be requirements in the region or at the university for registration of the project on an internal list.
+1. You must state that the General Data Protection Regulation (GDPR) and data protection laws are being followed.
+Note that it is the sponsor's or trial supervisor’s responsibility to ensure compliance with data protection rules in the handling of personal data in the project.
+There may be requirements in the region or at the university to register the project in an internal registry.Describe if personal data is sent abroad:

-2. Which country and what purpose
+2. Which country and for what purpose

 1. Describe who initiated the trial.